tribblix/build/patches/openjdk20/README.txt

 Quite a lot of changes here.

 The layout of the os class has changed a bit
-Needed to patch to os.hpp, see illumos-port-20.patch but lots of other changes needed.
+Needed to patch os.hpp, see illumos-port-20.patch
+but lots of other changes needed.

 Remove some 32-bit code from os_solaris_x86.cpp